Blood Tsunami: 2005–2007

-Pete gave Bård Eithun (a.k.a.
-Faust, ex- Emperor, Aborym, Scum) the Blood Tsunami demo from 2004 and asked if he would give it a try.
-Faust agreed and shortly after he became a permanent member of Blood Tsunami.
-Both Pete and Faust left Bomberos the very next day.
+Vegem gave Bård Eithun (a.k.a.
+Faust, ex- Emperor, Aborym, Scum) the Blood Tsunami demo from 2004 and asked to give it a try.
+Eithun agreed and shortly after became a permanent member of Blood Tsunami.
+Vegem and Eithun left Bomberos the next day.

 The new Blood Tsunami line up recorded a five-song demo at Lion Heart Studios in Oslo with engineer Øyvind Voldmo Larsen.
-Now, with Faust on drums, the band was suddenly a well oiled machine and an old song like "Killing Spree" sounded quite different and very improved compared to the 2004 version.
+With Eithun on drums, old songs like "Killing Spree" had improved compared to the 2004 version.
 New songs on this demo included "Evil Unleashed", "Infernal Final Carnage", "Suicide Anthem", "Stabbed To Death" and a new version of "Let Blood Rain".
-Faust had the technical skills and the speed the band had been missing.
-Bosse also gave the band a new sound with his dark growling backing vocals.
-Another surprise on this demo was the track "Suicide Anthem" where Bosse provided clean vocals in the chorus.
-This was something Pete and Faust was very skeptical towards as they both despised bands who mixed aggressive vocals with clean vocals, but still it passed.
-Simply because Bosse's clean vocals lift the song to an unknown level.
+Eithun had the technical skills and speed the band had been missing.
+Boström gave the band a new sound with his growling backing vocals.
+Boström provided clean vocals in the chorus of "Suicide Anthem".
+Vegem and Eithun were wary of bands who mixed aggressive vocals with clean vocals, but they allowed it because Boström's clean vocals complemented the song.

 "Suicide Anthem" would not get an official release before it was included on the "Castle of Skulls" EP in 2009.